-The winter period at the 33 km site is a distinct phase of the annual velocity cycle based on three characteristics: 1) a relatively slow average speed; 2) no diurnal or large-magnitude changes of speed; and, 3) a continuous and steady acceleration of speed (Fig. 2).
-The average acceleration during the three winters measured by GPS was about 0.07-0.08 m a-2, persisting for 239, 261, and 276 days.
+changes in speed, and (3) a continuous and steady acceleration of speed (Fig. 2).
+The average acceleration during the three winters measured by GPS was about 0.07-0.08 m a-2, persisting for 239, 261, and 276 d.
 A very slight decrease in acceleration was present as the winter progressed such that late winter acceleration was slightly below the winter average.
-The total speed increase during the winter was 11-20%, depending on the year (Table 1).
-The changes are well outside the GPS uncertainty (position uncertainty is 1-2 cm, yielding velocity uncertainties of ~1% over a weekly timescale).
+The total speed increase during the winter was 11 %-20%, depending on the year (Table 1).
+The changes are well outside the GPS uncertainty (position uncertainty is 1-2 cm, yielding velocity uncertainties of ~ 1% over a weekly timescale).
 GPS measurements at the 46 km site confirmed a similar annual velocity cycle in 2012, but a slower winter acceleration with daily acceleration averaging about 0.05 m a-2 (Table 1).

 The onset and termination of the winter mode can be delineated on the basis of surface speed, surface meteorological conditions, and basal water pressure (Fig. 3).
 As the surface melt becomes less intense during the autumn season, the speed diminishes and eventually diurnal variations in speed cease.
-The speed then reaches an annual minimum, which as in Stevens et al., (2016), we designate as the transition to winter mode.
-This occurred on 15-September, 15-September, and 06-September during years 2014-2016, respectively.
-The minimum speed varied between 91-103 m a-1, a range of 12%, depending on the year.
-The winter period at the 33 km site represented 65-75% of the calendar year, accounting for about two thirds of the annual displacement.
+The speed then reaches an annual minimum, which as in Stevens et al. (2016), we designate as the transition to winter mode.
+This occurred on 15 September, 15 September, and 6 September during the years 2014-2016, respectively.
+The minimum speed varied between 91 and $103 \,\mathrm{m \, a^{-1}}$, which is a range of 12%, depending on the year.
+The winter period at the 33 km site represented 65 %-75 % of the calendar year, accounting for about two-thirds of the annual displacement.
 For example, the total displacement during the 2016-2017 winter period was 74 m.
 The end of winter is defined by an abrupt speed increase in spring (mid-May to mid-June) associated with the onset of surface melt.
-Sudden speed-up events are associated with high intensity melt periods (Fig. 3).
+Sudden speed-up events are associated with high-intensity melt periods (Fig. 3).
 Basal water pressure in spring becomes far more irregular than during winter, but does not consistently rise or fall and does not yet contain diurnal variations.
-Peak speeds in spring eventually increase threefold over winter values, approaching 300 m a-1 (Fig. 2).
+Peak speeds in spring eventually increase threefold over winter values, approaching 300 m a^{-1} (Fig. 2).

-MEASURES data reveal that ice flow acceleration over the winter of 2017-2018 occurred across a broad area of the IS basin ablation zone.
+MEaSUREs data reveal that ice flow acceleration over the winter of 2017-2018 occurred across a broad area of the IS basin ablation zone.
 The acceleration is spatially continuous across a reach from about 30 to 50 km inland from the terminus, and extending north and south to the basin boundaries (Fig. 4).
-The 33 km site is near the centre of the reach, and the 46 km site is near the furthest inland edge.
+The 33 km site is near the center of the reach, and the 46 km site is near the furthest inland edge.
 Other areas of the basin may or may not have accelerated during the 2017-2018 winter: only within this reach do the magnitudes of acceleration rise above measurement uncertainty.
-These ice speed increases (the amounts above measurement error) are up to 10% of the winter velocity minima.
-The reach where winter acceleration occurs with a high degree of certainty is within the fastest moving portion of the basin, where winter speeds are $>100 \text{ m a}^{-1}$.
+These ice speed increases (the amounts above measurement error) are up to 10 % of the winter velocity minima.
+The reach where winter acceleration occurs with a high degree of certainty is within the fastest-moving portion of the basin, where winter speeds are > 100 m a-1.